txpipe/griffin/README.md

 We want to provide the tools for Cardano developers to leverage their Plutus experience when building

-We'll build a Substrate-compatible runtime with the following special capabilities:
+We present a Substrate-compatible runtime with the following special capabilities:

 - UTxO-based ledger: this ledger will resemble as much as possible the Cardano ledger, with the exception of any staking, delegation or governance primitives.
 - Extended UTxO primitives: we'll replicate the programability primitives around UTxO (datums, redeemers, scripts, etc) so that these concepts remains analogous to Cardano.
 - Plutus VM: we'll integrate a virtual machine capable of executing Plutus scripts that can be created using existing Plutus tooling and languages, such as Aiken.

-We'll also build a client node reference implementation using Substrate that integrates the following components:
+We've also built a client node reference implementation using Substrate that integrates the following components:

 - RPC interface: a mechanism to interact with the node using a network RPC interface, used for extrinsic event submission and management operations.
 - Aura consensus: a proof-of-authority (PoA) consensus protocol where only approved nodes are allowed to create new blocks.